+Any witness who will give testimony in a court case will be required to swear an oath first.
 The courts generally treat any testimony given under oath as admissible evidence, unless there is a clear reason to believe it is false.
-There are heavy penalties for lying under oath, known as perjury.

 Does my oath have to be religious?

 No. In the United States, there are two different versions of the oath.
 One is religious and one is not: